 Description of Work: Mechanical and Electrical Services

-As part of the project to stabilise these ruins, Wessex Electricals installed new lighting and power, as well as underfloor heating throughout.
+Wessex have a long track record of expertise in working with heritage locations and as part of the project to stabilise these ruins, Wessex Electricals installed new lighting and power, as well as underfloor heating throughout.

 Following on from these works, we were instructed to carry out the installation of a new lighting scheme in the Lady Chapel.
 This building was built immediately after the disastrous fire which consumed much of the abbey in 1184, and was completed by 1187.